 “It feels great to win and even better to know that all our hard work at practice is paying off at these meets,” said Avery.

 The varsity girls team at this meet further cemented the immense potential and skill this team has this year.
 Junior Cameron Huynh finished in 4th place, topping all CVHS girls.
-Running in 7th and 12th were sophomores Delaney Rasmussen and Alisson Mitchell.
 In 11th place ran freshman Maya Dughi.
+Running in 12th was sophomore Alisson Mitchell.
 Altogether, these great performances proved to be just enough to win the varsity girls division.

 “It feels good to win this meet especially since we worked together as a team to earn it.
 It’s extremely rewarding especially after all the work put into training,” said Huynh.